Disease and Drug Information

 Reducing Your Risks of Developing Ovarian Cancer

-While there is no guarantee that any woman won’t get ovarian cancer, there are steps that can be taken to help reduce any risk factors that can be avoided.
+Cancer prevention is an action taken to reduce your risk of developing certain types of cancer.
+While there is no guarantee you won’t get ovarian cancer, there are steps you can take to help reduce any risk factors that can be avoided.

 Different prevention methods may include: